Each and every night, your brain transitions through different stages of sleep.

 As you sleep on through the night, your REM phases grow longer in each sleep cycle.
 By morning, your fourth or fifth sleep cycle (ending when you wake up for the day) may allow for 45-60 minutes of uninterrupted REM sleep.
 It's perfect for lucid dreaming.

-I've only once had such a dream, while taking the dream herb, Calea Z. Time seemed to stretch and I felt like I was in this dream for years.
+I've had such a dream, while taking the dream intensifier, Calea Z. Time seemed to stretch and I felt like I was in this dream for years.
 But as vivid as the dream was, I didn't literally experience those years, minute-for-minute.
 It was more like watching an epic movie that spans 200 years in the space of two hours, yet you feel like you were there longer.

 So, if you feel a dream lasted for days or years, it's just your perception of events in the dream that made it seem to last so long.
 I don't believe that such dreams - however mind-blowing in their realism and adventure - are comparable to the experience of real time passing in the waking world.